Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Taxon Remarks

 Any additional notes regarding the taxonomic name to which the specimen was identified.
-This field is often where vernacular names are stored.<br></br>
+In biological collections, this field is often where vernacular names are stored.<br></br>
 **Examples:** "Smalley's wooly aster"<br></br>
 See Darwin Core's [taxonRemarks](https://dwc.tdwg.org/terms/#dwc:taxonRemarks)